RF Connector Installation

 Taping up connectors is not a favorite task while on the tower, especially in fowl weather.
 To minimize this task, tape most of the connector's body and coax area.
 Leave just the threads, for plugging the connector.

 While in transport and installation the connector may be subject to contamination, just as dropping it into the dirt or snow.
 Make a temporary "seal" with another layer of tape, but this time leave a "handle" at the end of the tape to allow easy removal during tower installation and plugging into another connector.
+Then complete sealing the entire exposed area.

 This end of the line is now ready for such an install.